exilesprx/exilesprx.github.io/content/posts/_index.md

 ## Featured Project Stories

 1. **Optimizing docker builds**
-   - Learn about the decisions made for reducing the size of a docker image while enforcing a structured release strategy.
+   - Learn about the decisions made for reducing the size of a docker image while improving controlled releases.
    - [Read More](/posts/docker/callas-pdf-toolbox)

 ## Project Categories